This is Part 2 of an in-depth tutorial about editing and deleting posts.

 - Status – Use the dropdown menu to change the status of all selected posts (e.g. Published, Private, etc).

-- Pings – Use the drop menu to allow/disallow pinging for the posts you have selected.
-If “Do not allow” pings is selected, no one will be able to post pingbacks or trackbacks to these posts.
-To learn more about configuring pinging options, see this tutorial.
+- Pings – Use the dropdown menu to enable/disable pinging for all the posts you’ve selected.
+If you change posts to “Do not allow” pings, no one will be able to post pingbacks or trackbacks to these posts.
+Pinging is configured in your Discussion Settings.

 How To Delete MultiplePosts

 - Choose ‘Move to Trash’ in the Bulk Actions dropdown menu, and

 If ‘Move to Trash’ is selected in the Bulk Actions drop menu, your posts will be moved to the Trash (2).
 To restore posts, click on the ‘Undo’ link (1) immediately after sending items to the trash …